rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 As we will connect to a VMware vCenter Server to send our commands via Packer, we need to store our credentials outside the configuration files which we will create next.

-Let's create a hidden file with our credentials in our home directory.
+Let us create a hidden file with our credentials in our home directory.
 This is a json file:

 ```
 $ vim .vsphere-secrets.json {